yassimortensen/Raven-chat-app/README.md

 The Raven API is seeded with default data for existing conversations and users.
 You can find the Rails API in a separate repo here: https://github.com/yassimortensen/Raven-chat-app-api

 This React App was created with the command `create-react-app raven-chat-app`.
 All components and CSS were created and modified manually by the author.

+This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

+You can find the most recent version of this guide [here](https://github.com/facebookincubator/create-react-app/blob/master/packages/react-scripts/template/README.md).

 ## GETTING STARTED ##